Library working policy for AY 2021/22

-Starting from the fall semester, AUBG is implementing new ways of functioning in order to minimize the risk of transmitting COVID-19 virus across the campus.
+AUBG will continue to operate in a way that minimizes the risk of transmitting COVID-19 virus across the campus.
 Official University policies concerning the various measures have been approved and posted on the AUBG website.
-The AUBG President can extend these policies to Spring 2021.
+The AUBG President can extend these policies.

 The following Library policy reflects the new institutional pandemic regulations and procedures, as well as steps on the endorsed recommendations for pandemic prevention and preparedness by the American Library Association (ALA), the International Federation of Library Associations and Institutions (IFLA), and the Bulgarian Library and Information Association (BLIA).